newrelic/nr1-slo-r/README.md

 ## Usage

 SLO/R is a New Relic One Application intended to calculate SLO attainment for a Service.
-It allows you to quickly define SLOs for Error, Availability, Capacity, and Latency.
+It allows you to quickly define SLOs for Error, Availability, Capacity, and Latency conditions.

 By measuring SLO attainment accross your Service estate you will be able to determine which signals are most important for a given Service, or set of Services developed and supported by a Team/Organization.
 Using New Relic as a consistent basis to define and measure your SLOs offers better insight into comparative SLO attainment in your service delivery organization.